Magyartanulas/magyartanulas.github.io/phrases_verbs-intro.md

 | ti      | sírtatok | sírtok  | fogtok sírni |
 | ők      | sírtak   | sírnak  | fognak sírni |

-Keep track of the similarities and differences.
-Strictly speaking there is no future tense in Hungarian, the auxiliary verb `fog` is used with the verb in infinitive form alongside it.
+Keep track of the similarities and differences of the front-vowel and back-vowel conjugations.
+Strictly speaking there is no future tense in Hungarian, the auxiliary verb `fog` is conjugated and used with the verb in infinitive form alongside it.

 ### Quicknote on time-referencing